Pandora-Project/Survey-app-for-uni/README.md

 # Installation guide

 To install app on your machine locally use npm install.
-Then go to server and run it with command:
+Then go to server directory and run it with command:

-nodemon start
+**nodemon start**

-Then go to client and simultanously run it with command:
+Then go to client directory and simultanously run it with command:

-npm start
+**npm start**